CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 -

-###What is the Liskov Substitution Principle?
+### What is the Liskov Substitution Principle?

 Any method of a class has to behave the same for any subclass of the class

 -

-###What is a rule of thumb about whether a newly created class should be the subtype of another class?
+### What is a rule of thumb about whether a newly created class should be the subtype of another class?

 If it would require changes to the base class

 -

-###What is the Interface Segregation Principle?
+### What is the Interface Segregation Principle?

-Clients should not be fourced to depend on interfaces that they don't use - thin interfaces
+Clients should not be forced to depend on interfaces that they don't use - thin interfaces

 -

-###What are some reasons to use the interface segregation principle?
+### What are some reasons to use the interface segregation principle?

 Prevent code bloat